grosshaus-dev/alone/documentation/ideas.md

 - Skill system, get better at stuff by doing it, like running and swimming.
 - No inventory carry stuff on you, slots for back, shoulders, hands.
 Use existing inventory for that.
 Can put stuff in a bag and equip that to you back slot for example.
 - Grand manan style map with extreme tides, can move between islands when tide is low.
 Swimming is not so viable because of very cold water.
+- Always keep the last three saves (current + two more, further bach).
+Option to roll back to one of the ones further back if something goes wrong.

 ## Situations